-Type of Risk (14) Time hor e horiz zon Busin ess A rea(15) ) Potential Impacts Actions taken Opportunities ST МТ LT BdT CIB PB ISB AuM INS СС redit Risk • • • nancial companies; Serious weather events, both acute and chronic, can have an impact on the creditworthiness and sol- vency of companies, with impacts that vary depend- ing on the sector of activity and their location, with a potential impact on their profitability.
-Households and retail customers: Acute or chronic weath- er events can damage or destroy properties, de- creasing their value and Limits and definition of early warnings within the Risk Appetite Framework customer rel tions.
-New su sidised loans f the restoration damaged stru tures Financing of r Market Risk • companies: Serious weather events, both acute and chronic, can have an impact on ment/Insuranc Development specific policie for extreme ca a.
+Type of Risk (14) Tim e hori: zon Busin ess A rea (15) ) Potential Impacts Actions taken Opportunities ST МТ LT BdT CIB РВ ISB AuM INS СС Credit Risk • • • • • • • nancial companies; Serious weather events, both acute and chronic, can have an impact on the creditworthiness and sol- vency of companies, with impacts that vary depend- ing on the sector of activity and their location, with a Limits and definition of early warnings within the Risk Appetite Framework customer relations.
+New subsidised loans for the restoration of damaged structures Financing of resilient building Market Risk • • companies: Serious weather events, both acute and chronic, can have an impact on ment/Insurance Development of specific policie for extreme ca a.
 Catastrophic events may have a negative impact on the profitability of the insurance business with a consequent increase in claims and may exceed the insurance companies' estimates of expected risks and losses, resulting in an increase in insurance premiums with a consequent possible decrease in the demand for insurance; b. the potential impacts defined above open up opportunities for the development of specific policies to cover for extreme catastrophic events.

-() In the section on physical risks, the potential impacts and actions directly related to reputational risk were not considered.
-Furthermore, in the context of physical risks, operational risk can be considered a "direct risk", see table below () With reference to the Insurance Division:
+(14) In the section on physical risks, the potential impacts and actions directly related to reputational risk were not considered.
+Furthermore, in the context of physical risks, operational risk can be considered a "direct risk", see table below (15) With reference to the Insurance Division: